fabric8-analytics/fabric8-analytics-server/README.md

 # Fabric8-Analytics Core API Documentation

-*Note on naming: The Fabric8-Analytics project has evolved from 2 different projects called "f8a" and "bayesian".
-We're currently in process of renaming the modules and updating documentation.
-Until that is completed, please consider "f8a" and "bayesian" to be synonyms of "Fabric8-Analytics".*

 The Fabric8-Analytics API is a microservice that is responsible for:

 * Serving generated analysis results to clients through API